destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 > ### {% icon tip %} Tip:
 >
-> Have a look at the examples that can help you construct the correct expression for the Filter criteria.
+> Looking at the examples that can help you construct the correct expression for the Filter criteria.
 {: .tip}

 ## Annotate your variants